lucendio/lecture-devops-infos/assignments/exercise.md

 __Task:__ Deploy and run the [given application](https://github.com/lucendio/lecture-devops-app) in a cloud or cloud-simulated environment.
 Allocate the underlying infrastructure resources.
-Bootstrap components that are necessary to deploy and host the application in multiple environments.
+Bootstrap the services that are necessary to deploy and back the application in multiple environments.
 Automate these processes in a reasonable manner.

 __Deliverables:__ [concept](./../deliverables/exercise_concept.md) & [implementation](./../deliverables/exercise_implementation.md)